ReinLife-AC297r/ReinLife_Document/README.md

 ### 1. Open Frontend App

-As a quick starter, please go to this [website](https://flutternotification-ebd50.web.app) to try out a web version of our app that is deployed on Google Firebase.
+As a quick starter, please go to this [<strong>demo website</strong>](https://flutternotification-ebd50.web.app) to try out a web version of our app that is deployed on Google Firebase.
 Please make sure to give your web browser access to push notifications to ensure the web app can function properly.

 **Potential issues for the web version of our app:**
 1) If using browsers on iOS, it will only work on iOS 16.4 or later, and you need to "add the website to home page" before trying the app.
 2) If using browsers on MacOS, make sure to give notification access to your browswer.
-3) It might have issues on FireFox.
+3) It might have issues on FireFox based on our experience.
 4) The push notification logics has not been optimized for the web version, so please only consider this as a demo of our app.

 ### 2. Run Backend Python APIs